 They also wanted to thank Jim Dick, Alan McFarlane and Ian Lawson for helping with hall bookings, heating and sound system.

 Group members continue to take it in turns to lead meetings in the absence of a convenor but this is working well, and will likely continue next session.
 This has been very successful, and it looks like it will continue for next session.
+Dulication?

 Prayer for Guild members and continued work of the Guild were requested.